Looking for something specific? Skip ahead:

 You can also decide whether or not to allow partner admins to download signer and attendee information for people who have opted into their mailing list (or who have been automatically added to their mailing list if no opt-in is shown).
 If export permissions are granted, partner admins can export the supporters who have been added to their mailing list from the partner's management tools on the partnership's hub page.

-However, if you want to prevent partner admins from exporting a list of supporters, you can do so by unchecking the box labeled Allow partner admins to download petition signers.
-This will not only remove the export option from the partnership's hub page, but it will also remove the signature CSV export option from the petition creator tools.
-This will only affect petitions that are included in the partnership.
+If you want to prevent partner admins from exporting a list of supporters, you can do so by unchecking the box labeled Allow partner admins to download petition signers.
+Unchecking this option will prevent partner admins from exporting a CSV of their supporters from the platform.

 Additional Partnership Settings

-These additional partnership setting are available by going to the partnership's admin page (org admin homepage > Partnerships > name of the partnership) and clicking Settings.
+These additional partnership setting are available by going to the partnership's admin page (org admin homepage > Partnerships > name of the partnership > Admin) and clicking Settings.

 By default, we display a new campaign button on the partnership's hub page.
 If you want to remove that button and limit the petitions created under a partnership, check the Hide start new petition button checkbox.
 Keep in mind that while the new campaign button is included on the partnership's hub page, anyone – not just partner and CSL org admins – can create a petition under the partnership.
-(If you need to remove an already-created campaign from a partnership, that's possible via the partnership's admin tools.)
+However, only petitions that have been moderated to good or above by CSL org admins will be shown on the hub page.
+Also, if you need to remove an already-created campaign from a partnership, that's possible via the partnership's and petition's admin tools.